-The Health and Physical Education program offers a wide range of coeducational and elective activities for our students, whenever facilities permit.
+The Health and Physical Education program offers a wide range of educational activities for our students, whenever facilities permit.
 Objectives of our program include promoting leadership, teamwork, and healthy behaviors.
-We strive to contribute to our student's overall emotional, physical, and social development by providing a variety of invigorating, unique, and instructive learning opportunities to facilitate the development of individual fine motor, fitness, and interpersonal skills.
+We strive to contribute to our students overall emotional, physical, and social development by providing a variety of invigorating, unique, and instructive learning opportunities to facilitate the development of individual fine motor, fitness, and interpersonal skills.